 According to the group, only one of the men was accepted for the interview that was part of the asylum procedure.
 This interview was meant to be valid for all six applications (all six men), instead of making one interview to each of the applicants.
 One of the questions posed to the man was why they did not apply for asylum as soon as they entered the country in some police station, instead of waiting until they got caught in the forest.
 “You wanted to get into Ljubljana to move to another country”, claimed the police officer who did the interview.

 The result of the ‘asylum procedure’ was negative.
 The men spent one night in this small camp, where they slept in a container on the floor.
 The following day, all men were forced to sign a paper that was written in Slovenian language, so none of them understood it’s content.
-The interviewee stated that the police kept telling them to sign the paper, so they did.
+The respondent stated that the police kept telling them to sign the paper, so they did.

 Around 7pm the Slovenian police transported the men in a van to the Slovenian-Croatian border, to a place that looked like a scrapyard.
 There, the men were handed over to the Croatian police, who transported them in another van to the Bosnian border, close to the official border check-point in Velika Kladuša.
 He told me, that during the deportation back to Bosnia, all of them were physically attacked by the Croatian police: